FrankLef/cookiecutter-pkg/README.md

 Import {{cookiecutter.__package_slug}} could not be resolved Pylance(reportMissingImports)
 ```

+#### Verify environment first!

+**This is important:** Make sure you are in the virtual environment, otherwise
+pylane will say that the module not found.
+You can verify the environment in
+VS Code on the lower right of the apps panel.

+#### Environment problems

-It is usually because of 2 different problems. **Both problems must be resolved**
+When the missing module error still come back, it is usually because of 2
-for the package to work.
+different problems. **Both problems must be resolved** for the package to work.

 These problems are